jeremyreikes/author_classification/README.md

 After removing stopwords and punctuation, the corpus left us with ~25,000 features for the count vectorizer.

 #### Topic Modeling
-We utilized Gensim for topic modeling and used Latent Dirichlet Allocation (LDA) to create model.
+We utilized Gensim for topic modeling and used Latent Dirichlet Allocation (LDA) to create our model.
 We added bigram and trigram models to capture patterns in each author's word usage.
-The following image shows an interactive visualization for viewing differences between topics.
-Our highest coherence score was obtained with 4 topics.
+The following image shows a visualization for viewing differences between topics.

+To view the interactive version, download our repo and uncomment the lines at the end of [visualisations.py](https://github.com/jeremyreikes/author_classification/blob/master/visualisations.py) and run in a Python notebook.

 ![topicModeling visualization](topic_modeling_vis.png)